bahmutov/cypress-examples/docs/recipes/input-element-value.md

 ## Checkbox

-Checkbox elements also have a value
+Checkbox elements also have a value.

+📺 Watch the checkbox value explained in the video [Checkbox Input Element Value](https://youtu.be/15F5cK4V-vo).

 ### Default checkbox value